bmacnaughton/gulp-markers/README.md

 You have to write your own regex expressions and replacement functions.
 It's not as automatic for many common use cases as more specialized tools like `gulp-html-replace`.

 Though I use it for my projects, it's received very little real-world use; it's very early.
-It's the first open-source project that I really intend for others to use.
+It's the first open-source project of mine that I have intended to be used by others.

 The documentation is skeletal.